The guides: the jewels in our crown - they're true specialists with a passion for the city!

 Don't miss:Having a beer in Treptower Park on a sunny day.

 Restaurant Recommendation:Any of the cities numerous Lebanese Restaurants

-Don't miss:A dip in one of Berlin’s many lakes….IN SUMMER!
-And wandering round some of the great markets with beautiful vintage furniture and great food!
+Don't miss:A dip in one of Berlin’s many lakes in the summer!
+On Sundays you should also try wandering round some of the great markets with beautiful vintage furniture and great food!